Jeansen/cdmn/README.md

 On the other hand, if you don't want QED to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* style.
 In this mode a complete line will be reserved for QED.
 You can switch to this style with `Meta-h`.
-This binding will also toggle the visibility of QED whille using the bar style.
+This binding will also toggle the visibility of QED while using the bar style.

 If you want to return to the overlay style just make QED invisible and use the `Meta-o` binding again.